TuanTNG/cayman-blog/index.md

 layout: home
 ---

 I am Tuan Tang Ngoc (first, last and middle name) from Ho Chi Minh City, Vietnam.
-I am a final year student and expected to receive my bachelor degree in the honor program in Control & Automation Engineering at Ho Chi Minh city University of Technology in November 2020.
+I am a final year student and expected to receive my bachelor degree in the honor program in Control & Automation Engineering at Ho Chi Minh City University of Technology in November 2020.

 At the moment, I am working at [Cyber Core Co.,LTd.](https://cybercore.co.jp/) where I apply Deep Learning to solve Computer Vision tasks.